awsdocs/amazon-sagemaker-developer-guide/doc_source/inference-recommender-instance-recommendation.md

 ------
 #### [ AWS SDK for Python \(Boto3\) ]

-Use the `CreateInferenceRecommendationsJob` API to get an instance endpoint recommendation\.
+Use the [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateInferenceRecommendationsJob.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateInferenceRecommendationsJob.html) API to get an instance endpoint recommendation\.
 Set the `JobType` field to `'Default'` for instance endpoint recommendation jobs\.
 In addition, provide the following:
 + The Amazon Resource Name \(ARN\) of an IAM role that enables Inference Recommender to perform tasks on your behalf\.
 Define this for the `RoleArn` field\.
 + The ARN of the versioned model package you created when you registered your model with the model registry\.
 Define this for `ModelPackageVersionArn` in the `InputConfig` field\.
 + Provide a name for your Inference Recommender recommendation job for the `JobName` field\.
 The Inference Recommender job name must be unique within the AWS Region and within your AWS account\.